mkurz/deadbolt-2-guide/04-deadbolt-java-hooks.md

       }
     }

-### Tweaking Deadbolt ###
+### Tweaking Deadbolt
 Deadbolt Java-specific configuration lives in the `deadbolt.java` namespace.

-There are 2 settings:
+There are two settings:

+* deadbolt.java.view-timeout
   * The millisecond timeout applied to blocking calls when rendering templates.
 Defaults to 1000ms.
+* deadbolt.java.cache-user
   * A flag to indicate if the subject should be cached on a per-request basis.
 Defaults to false.

 Personally, I prefer the HOCON (Human-Optimized Config Object Notation) syntax supported by Play, so I would recommend the following: